nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-GCP/gcp2.md

 !!! tip

-    - If you need to pause during this tutorial and want to save your VM instance and any work you did in the instance (e.g., files downloaded), **stop** the VM.
-You'll be able to start/resume the instance when you come back and all your work should still be there.
+    - If you need to pause during this tutorial and want to save your VM instance and any work you did in the instance (e.g., files downloaded), <span class="highlight_txt">Stop</span> the VM.
+You'll be able to <span class="highlight_txt">Start/Resume</span> to start from your last session.

-    - If your connection times out, click the "Reconnect" button in the Google Cloud Shell.
+    - If using the Google Cloud Shell, click <span class="highlight_txt">Reconnect</span> in popup banner which appears on connection timeout.

     ![](./gcp_images/gcp_reconnect.png "Reconnect instance")